imclab/exploring-rhapsody/README.md

 To create the classes for the LightSwitch tutorial, expand the "Packages" folder in the Entire Model View sidebar.
 Right-click on the "Packages" folder and click "Add New Package", and give the package a descriptive name.
 Since this is a simple project and it will consist of only one package, name the package "LightSwitch".

-Right click on your new package and click Add New > Diagrams > Class Diagram.
+Right click on your new package and click `Add New > Diagrams > Class Diagram`.
 Name the diagram something like "Lightswitch Class Diagram" and press enter to continue to a UML editor view.
 Under the "Diagram Tools" toolbox on the right side of the window, find the "Class" item and drag two copies of it over onto the diagram workspace.
 Name these classes "Bulb" and "Switch" respectively.

 You'll notice after you create "Bulb" and "Switch" that a "Classes" folder has appeared under the "LightSwitch" package.
 You can manipuate the classes in your diagram from this tree view the same way you can in the diagram view.
 To give the Bulb a property that indicates whether it is lit, double click on it in the diagram view and select the Attributes tab.
 Click the spot under the "Name" column where it says "<New>" and enter the name "illuminated", and then change the Type to "bool" and set its Initial Value to "FALSE".

+Click on the Directed Association tool on the right hand toolbar, and draw a line from Switch to Bulb.
+This will cause Switch to own an instance of Bulb, and by default this property on the Switch class will be called `itsBulb`.

-## 4. Defining Properties and Operations
+## 4. Defining Operations

+The next step in setting up your lightswitch model is to set up the operation that will represent flipping the switch to turn the light on or off.
+Operations are methods on a class, and they can have C++ code attached to them that can be executed when the model is run.

+Double click on the Switch on your class diagram, and select the Operations tab when the Class:Switch properties window opens.
+Click the `<New>` in the operations list and name your new operation 'flip', and then double click on the green operation icon to the left of `flip` to bring up the Operation:flip() properties window.

+Ensure that flip() is defined as a `public`, `void` function, and then click on the Implementation tab.
+To cause the light to turn on and off when the switch is flipped, enter the line `itsBulb->GEN(toggle());`.
+This statement is a directive to Rhapsody's model engine that will tell it to trigger a 'toggle' transition in the Bulb's statechart when `flip()` is called.
+However, we haven't yet created the statechart that defines the Bulb's behavior.

 ## 5. Defining the Statechart

+The Bulb will toggle between the lit and unlit state when the Switch is flipped.
+To represent this, we will create a statechart for the Bulb.
+Right click on the Bulb class in the model view sidebar and click `Add New > Diagrams > Statechart`.
+Name it something like "Bulb Statechart" and click OK to close the creation dialog, and then double click on your newly created statechart diagram in the model viewer to open it in the main workspace.

+Drag a State over from the toolbox on the right and name it "Active", and then expand it to fill the window.
+This state will encapsulate the rest of the Bulb's behavior.
+To represent that the Bulb can be lit or off, drag two states over from the toolbox into the "Active" state, and name them "ON" and "OFF" respectively.
+To have the lightbulb simulation always start in the off position, choose the "Default Transition" tool and drag a line from an empty point in the "Active" state to the "OFF" state you just created.

+To create a cycle between the lit and unlit states, choose the "Transition" tool and drag a line from "ON" to "OFF" and vise versa.
+When you release dragging on each of the lines, the cursor will appear to allow you to enter in a trigger for the state transition.
+Enter 'toggle' both times.
+This will automatically create a special receiver operation on the Bulb to handle the transition.
+As long as you use the same transition name you used earlier in the `itsBulb->GEN(toggle())` line from the flip operation on the Switch, you can use any name you like and you will not have to do anything additional to get the Bulb to change states properly.

 ## 6. Stepping Through the Model